Reviewed by Ethos & Wellbeing Committee: February 2023

 Arrangements regarding security are based on the premises security risk assessment and are set out in the on-site security policy & procedures which include emergency unlock routines.

-Smoking is not permitted anywhere on the school site.
+Smoking or vaping is not permitted anywhere on the school site.

 Stress & Wellbeing

 Bishop Luffa School is committed to promoting high levels of health and wellbeing and recognises the importance of identifying & reducing workplace stressors.
 Stress management through risk assessment and appropriate consultation with staff will be periodically reviewed and acted upon in accordance with the Health & Safety Executive’s Management Standards, guidance and requirements.

 On-site arrangements to monitor, consult and reduce stress situations are provision of adequate supervision, information and training for all tasks undertaken.
 Also by performance assessment and gaining feedback using one to one sessions and staff questionnaires.